Kalamina Gorge: Our Favourite Hike in Karijini National Park

 Ready to explore Karijini?
 Plan your visit with our complete guide, and don’t forget your water shoes!

-If Kalamina Gorge has sparked your interest in Western Australia, check out our complete guide to exploring Western Australia for more travel inspiration and detailed road trip ideas.
+If Kalamina Gorge has sparked your interest in Western Australia, check out our complete guide to exploring Western Australia for more travel inspiration and detailed road trip ideas such as our extensive Perth to Karijini Road Trip.

 📍 Pin and save on Pinterest